2,284 Motorists Fined Over Wrong Parking - UrduPoint

 He pointed to the multi-storey parking plazas which have been built in some cities of Punjab, as a possible solution to the capital's parking issue.

-Farwa Hassan, a working woman, criticized the federal capital's civic and traffic authorities for failing to build sufficient parking sports.
+Farwa Hassan, a working woman, criticized the Federal capital's civic and traffic authorities for failing to build sufficient parking places.

 "Commercial areas have been extended in the city without allocating land for car parks and ignoring the fact that the number of vehicles plying on the city's roads are going up every day, " she noted.

-When contacted Capital Development Authority (CDA) officials blamed shop owners, who he claimed had illegally encroached on parking spaces in the commercial areas of the city, for the parking problems.
+When contacted, Capital Development Authority (CDA) officials blamed shop owners for parking problems, who they claimed that encroached on parking spaces in the commercial areas of the city.

 Citizens should be sensitized about the traffic management system and handsome parking fee should be imposed for revenue generation that will eventually help for constructing new parking plazas, they suggested.

-Meanwhile, the federal civic agency has decided to build six multi-storey parking plazas in major business centres of the city, three in Blue Area, one in F-8 and two in F-10 Markaz.
+It may be mention here that the federal civic agency has decided to build six multi-storey parking plazas at major business centres of the city, three in Blue Area, one in F-8 and two in F-10 Markaz.

 The commencement of construction was planned in June-July this year.
-It would have a parking capacity of about 3,500 vehicles, said CDA spokesman.
+It would have a parking capacity of about 3,500 vehicles, according to a CDA document available with APP.

+Few floors of Blue Area parking plaza would be used to meet the construction cost of the entire project.

+The rooftop of the plazas would be used for gardening and promoting green characters, it added.

-Talking to APP, he said the authority would generate cost requisites from two floors of Blue Area and construct rest.
-Rooftop gardens and park have also been planned to suit the environment According to an official in ITP around 350,000 vehicles enter and leave Islamabad every day, while an equivalent number are owned by the capital's residents.
+According to an estimate of traffic police around 350,000 vehicles enter and leave Islamabad every day, while an equivalent number are owned by the capital's residents.

 The growth rate of vehicle ownership in Islamabad is much higher than the national growth rate.